nammenam/neuromorphics/paper/thesis.typ

 = Introduction <intro>

-// THE HOOK: Start broad.
-The AI revolution, its impact.
 #serif-text()[
-Making intelligent machines is an ongoing perpetual struggle.
+Making intelligent machines has been a long standing goal for many.
 The concept of intelligence,how it arises and what needs to be in place for it to occur, is probably been some of the longest standing questions in human history.
 How and if it can be reproduced artificially is a particuarly hot topic today.
 Getting answers to these questions will not only help us understand our own minds but also brings the promise of unlocking new technology discovering new drugs or materials, it may be the last invention humans ever need to make.
 In recent years we have crept ever closer to answer some of these questions.
 Artificial intelligence (AI) is in the midst of a revolution.
 Deep Learning, a computational approach based on multi-layered artificial neural networks, has achieved superhuman performance in domains ranging from protein folding and medical diagnostics to natural language translation.
 This success is bringing a lot of attention to AI, and cementing it's place as a transformative tool, but it has also revealed a fundamental and unsustainable flaw.

 The sucess of modern deep learning comes at a staggering computational cost.
 The training of a single state-of-the-art language model can consume megawatts of power @Placeholder, emitting a carbon footprint equivalent to the lifetime of several cars.
-This "power wall" is a direct consequence of the architectural mismatch at the heart of modern AI: we are running brain-inspired algorithms on hardware that is not brain-like.

-It needs a lot of data

-New evidence suggests that deep learing is at intellignet as first thought.
+Furthermore It needs a lot of data ...
+New evidence suggests that deep learing is at intellignet as first thought ...
+This hunger for power and data as well as limited learning should be a wake up call to rethink the architectural decisions at the heart of modern AI.

-Today's systems are built on the 80-year-old von Neumann architecture, which creates a "memory bottleneck by physically separating processing and memory.
 In stark contrast, the human brain—the "gold standard" of efficient intelligence—performs the same complex tasks on a mere 20 watts of power, seamlessly integrating computation and memory at the synaptic level.
 This vast disparity proves that while our models are powerful, our paradigm is inefficient.
 We are building supercomputers to simulate intelligence rather than building efficient, intelligent machines.

-Despite these triumphs, a significant gap persists between artificial systems and their biological counterparts.
-Evidently, these AI systems posses superhuman capabilities in one or a few domains but none of them surpass humans in all, what we call Artificial General Inteligence (AGI).
-Also more relevant to this thesis is that current state-of-the-art ANNs, require vast amount of data, computatuon and energy resources.
-This demand stands in stark contrast to the biological brain---an extraordinarily complex and efficient organ estimated to operate on merely 20-30 Watts while also sitting comfortably in the AGI category.
-This profound difference in efficiency and capability suggests that contemporary ANN paradigms, might be missing or oversimplifying fundamental principles crucial for truly intelligent and scalable computation.
+We are running brain-inspired algorithms on hardware that is not brain-like.
+Suggests that contemporary ANN paradigms, might be missing or oversimplifying fundamental principles crucial for truly intelligent and scalable computation.

+Today's systems are built on the 80-year-old von Neumann architecture, which creates a "memory bottleneck by physically separating processing and memory ...

+Next generation of AI should mimic the brain more and the hardware should bake in these computations directly ...

 In this thesis we explore new approaches that first and foremost might solve the critical limitations of scalability and energy efficiency in artificial intelligence.
 But also hopefully lay the foundation for systems that might eventually unlock true AGI.
 This likely requires moving beyond current mainstream ANN architectures.
 We will explore the potential of incorporating more sophisticated biological principles into AI design.
 This involves investigating alternative computational paradigms, inspired by mechanisms such as sparse, event-driven processing observed in Spiking Neural Networks (SNNs), the role of temporal dynamics in neural coding, or the potential computational advantages of systems operating near critical states.
 The central challenge lies in identifying and abstracting the truly essential biological mechanisms for intelligence and efficiency, distinguishing core principles from intricate biological details that may not be necessary for artificial implementation.
 Concretly this thesis wants to
 ]